repeatdailystudio/fonts/cc-by-sa/knowledge/glossary/terms/variable_fonts/content.md

 2. **To express:** The control given to users to select axes values _directly_, such as a custom weight that is between two named instances of weight.
 For example, between Regular (400) and Medium (500), a weight of 427 might be just the right one to express a design intent perfectly.
 3. **To finesse:** The control given to programs to select axes values _indirectly_, based on context.
 For example, to automatically select an [optical size](/glossary/optical_sizes) instance using the current [point size](/glossary/point_size).

 The variables within variable fonts are controlled by [axes](/glossary/axis_in_variable_fonts) or instances.
-If the type designer, chooses, any variable in the type design can be assigned to a user-controllable axis.
+If the type designer chooses, any variable in the type design can be assigned to a user-controllable axis.